monsterkodi/ko/README.md

 the ascii-header mode lets you insert or edit ascii-headers
 - **⌘3** activates the ascii-header mode
+    - if the cursor is not in a header already, one will be generated for the word at the main cursor
 - typing **#>** will create a header for the following word and switch to header mode as well

-if the cursor is not in a header already, one will be generated for the word at the main cursor.

 ![cursors](img/salt.png)

 in ascii-header mode ...
 - cursors are green
 - backspace deletes the header character at the cursors
-- most characters will be inserted automatically just by typing them
+- insert common characters as headers just by typing them

-the mode will deactivate itself automatically in most circumstances. you can also force deactivate it with **esc**
+the mode deactivates itself automatically in most circumstances. you can force the deactivation any time with **esc**

 <!---
 #   000  000   000  00000000   0000000